NicholasTroutman/DAG_Simulation/README.md

 # IOTA TANGLE SIMULATION

-This is originally a single- and multi-agent simulation of the IOTA Tangle, as described in the white-paper, which is extended to support Coodinator and transaction confirmation simulations.
-This extended simulator is used to build a hybrid model in this M.Sc thesis project.
+This is a single- and multi-agent simulation of the IOTA Tangle, as described in the white-paper.

 ## Getting Started